mikarinneoracle/odsa/README.md

 APEX <b>user</b> is <code>priceadmin</code> and <b>password</b> is the one created earlier as sercret i.e. <code>RockenRoll123#!</code>
 Edit prices and options and then save and reload the Static Web app html page.

-Special thanks to my colleague @Christophe Pruvost for letting me using his <a href="https://github.com/cpruvost/setup-sqlcl">SQLCli action</a>
+Special thanks to my colleague @Christophe Pruvost for his <a href="https://github.com/cpruvost/setup-sqlcl">SQLCli action</a>

 ### See on Youtube